joewalp/Jugglebot/environments/README.md

 Eventually, it will prompt you to supply a username and a password.
 This username and password don't need to match your Windows username and password.
 Typically, a linux username will be all lowercase alphanumeric characters beginning with an alpha character.
-If you want a username suggestion, use your first name in lowercase.
+If you want a username suggestion, either (a) use your first name (e.g. joe) or (b) use your first initial followed by your last name (e.g. jwalp).

 These credentials will not be used to sign-in.
 Rather, they will be used to grant access to run privileged system administration commands using sudo.